skade/yakshav.es/_sources/from-the-rider-down.md

 But also, many projects have tried get wide reach and effectively becoming more inclusive in the process.
 Choosing a hard-to-use tool for freedom always goes at the cost of approachability.
 Choosing a visually heavy tool makes things hard for people that optimise for command line use.
 Rust has been successful in attracting people from all along the gamut, which makes this discussion even harder.
 Solving this debate in this environment is akin to solving the [Gordian Knot](https://en.wikipedia.org/wiki/Gordian_Knot).

-And IRC fundamentally is a hard tool to use: there's a client that fixes everything, but _you need to teach people that_.

 ## Distraction

 Distraction has become a huge problem for many and their reactions to this are extremely diverse.
 I have given up and just run 7 chat systems with notifications off.
 I know that this isn't a model for many.
 Others become die-hards for their system and refuse to move.
 Many are in-between.